incisrdg/BB510-610_fall_2025/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind/Week 6: Structure predcition with AF2, AF3, and AF3-implementations using Colab and Tamarind.md

    - Adjust # of seeds to 1 and 20, respectively.
 (2 different predicitons will be obtained)

 4) Perform complex predictions with Chai-1 via Tamarind Bio
-   - Adjust # of seed to 1 and # of recycles to 20
+   - Adjust # of seeds to 1 and # of recycles to 20
    - Apply a pocket restraint to the antibody
    - Please assign unique job names in Tamarind Bio, as jobs with identical names will be overwritten.

 5) Perform complex predictions with Boltz-2 via Tamarind Bio
-   - Adjust # of seed to 1 and # of recycles to 20
+   - Adjust # of seeds to 1 and # of recycles to 20
    - Apply a contacts restraint to the antibody
    - Please assign unique job names in Tamarind Bio, as jobs with identical names will be overwritten.